Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Application to Streaming Service

-We apply our models to optimize QoE in three scenarios: i) finite media streaming, ii) everlasting media streaming and iii) file level.
+We apply our models to optimize objective QoE in three scenarios: i) finite media streaming, ii) everlasting media streaming and iii) file level.
 The scenarios i) and ii) are designed for a single stream, while iii) is designed for a large number of streams.
 When the streaming file has a finite size, the congested bottlenecks such as the 3G base station or the wifi access point can configure or suggest a start-up threshold before the media stream is played.
-If the steaming file is large enough (e.g. realtime sport channel), a user can measure the arrival/service processes, and then configure the rebuffering delay locally.
-In the third scenario, the media server can set up one same start-up threshold for all the streams that it distributes.
-To avoid malfunctions in realistic scenarios, a user can configure lower and upper bounds for the start-up delay.
-Once the upper bound is reached, the media player starts to play regardless of the prefetching threshold.
+If the steaming file is large enough (e.g. realtime sport channel), a user can measure the arrival/service processes, and then configure the rebuffering threshold.
+In the third scenario, the media server can set up one same start-up threshold for all the videos that it distributes.
+To avoid malfunctions in realistic scenarios, a user can configure the maximum and the minimum start-up/rebuffering delay.
+Once maximum value is reached, the media player starts to play regardless of the prefetching threshold.